 PPC automation can be a great driving force behind any marketing campaign, provided you know how to use it properly.
-Several factors go into how well your automated bid algorithms work and mismanagement can mean a completely wasted ad budget and a useless PPC ad campaign.
+Several factors go into how well your automated bidding algorithms work and mismanagement can mean a completely wasted ad budget and a useless PPC ad campaign.

-The first thing to think about is the fact that automated bid algorithms are essentially learning machines.
+The first thing to think about is the fact that automated bidding algorithms are essentially learning machines.
 This means that you’re trusting that machine to do work for you that you will otherwise have to do yourself.
 By now you’re probably going “gee I already know that, why are you telling me this?”

 We say this because oftentimes the automated machine is not allowed to function as it normally should to make the PPC ad campaign as effective as it could be.
-That’s why we’re going to go over some things that every marketer should know about Automated Bid Algorithms and how to make them work properly for your PPC ad campaigns.
+That’s why we’re going to go over some things that every marketer should know about Automated Bid Strategies and how to make them work properly for your PPC ad campaigns.

-Yes, that’s right, budget constraints can negatively affect your automated bidding algorithm.
+Yes, that’s right, budget constraints can negatively affect your automated bidding strategies Or algorithm.
 The way the program grows is by learning behavior and adjusting to match that behavior to get the best results possible based on ad data.

-Instead, your automated bidding targets should be set based on realistic expectations of return on ad spending based on actual cost per ad data that you’ve used recently.Relevant data helps the algorithm learn what it needs to do in a particular situation as opposed to setting target guidelines with no predefined data.
+Instead, your automated bidding targets should be set based on realistic expectations of return on ad spend based on actual cost per ad data that you’ve used recently.Relevant data helps the algorithm learn what it needs to do in a particular situation as opposed to setting target guidelines with no predefined data.

 It’s important to remember that you are teaching the algorithm how to target the best auctions for display ad space on your behalf.
 To do this you should follow a few certain steps to get the best results.